 Maya Angelou spent decades putting real words into the world — words earned through a life of extraordinary difficulty and extraordinary achievement.
 She grew up in Stamps, Arkansas during segregation, survived trauma that would have silenced most people, and went on to become one of the defining literary voices of the twentieth century.
 Her actual words are more than sufficient.
 They don’t need supplementing with fabrications.

 The next time you see a quote with her name on it, do one thing: try to find it in the collected autobiographies or the complete poetry before you share it.
-Thirty seconds of checking is enough to keep the record honest.
+Thirty seconds of checking is enough to keep the record honest and ensure maya angelou quotes authentic to her voice continue to represent who she really was.
 She deserves that, and so does anyone who quotes her.